 The most effective way to counteract fear and worry is by building self-confidence.

-The more confidence you have in yourself and in your ability, the less fear and worry you’ll likely feel.
+The more confidence you have in yourself and in your abilities, the less fear and worry you’ll likely feel.

 It’s like a seesaw.

-In one end of a seesaw, you have confidence.
-On the other side, sitting comfortably is fear and worry.
+On one end of a seesaw, you have confidence.
+On the other side of sitting comfortably is fear and worry.